moonalign/About-Me-Pony-town-Info-/README.md

 ⟡ - Status - ⊹

-   🟢 Online : Usally off tab or watching something probably youtube/Anime or drawing
+   🟢 Online : Usally off tab or watching something probably youtube/Anime or drawing or watching Minecrafters on TWitch

    ⛔ Busy : Usally whipsering others or talking with friends, but feel free to Whisper!